ColtHands/Vue-Notification/README.md

 * User defined `Vue.prototype.$notify` name
 * Tests with all positions, styles, screen resolutions
 * Multiple style types: UIkit like / Material like

+_Currently, this pkg works correctly and I have 0 problems with it, but that doesn't mean you will have 0 problems as well._
+_Problem is this pkg is not tested, only manually._
+_I'm working hard to optimize every aspect of this pkg, but it still may produce some unexpected behaviour_ _If you have any suggestion, or a problem with this pkg, feel free to create an issue and i'd be right on fixing it_